The Costs of Hiring a Freelancer vs. In-House Employee

 Administrative costs

-- Time of the administrative team to enroll new employees in benefits, payroll, etc.
+- Time of the administrative team to enroll new team members in employee benefits, payroll, etc.

-- Fees associated with enrolling new employee in benefits programs
+- Fees associated with enrolling new employees in benefits programs

 Deferred productivity cost

-- Cost to productivity while new employee gets up to speed
+- Cost to productivity while a new employee gets up to speed

 Provisioning costs

-- Cost of equipment necessary for employee to perform duties
+- Cost of equipment necessary for the employee to perform duties

 - Cost of new accounts for required software programs